Conservative radio host and vaccine critic dies of covid-19 complications

 Newsmax TV said in a statement that Farrel had done substitute hosting for the cable news channel hosting in past years.

 “Dick was a popular radio host in Florida and always a friend of Newsmax.
-We mourn his passing and hope everyone can learn from his unnecessary death the importance of getting vaccinated,” Brian Peterson, a Newsmax spokesperson wrote in an email to The Post.
+We mourn his passing and hope everyone can learn from his unnecessary death the importance of getting vaccinated,” Brian Peterson, a Newsmax spokesperson, wrote in an email to The Post.

 Kalman did not immediately respond to requests for comment.